Copyright vs. Trademark: What You Need to Know

 Federal vs. State Trademarks

-Federal trademarks offer protection across the entire United States, while state trademarks provide protection only within the state where they are registered.
+Federal trademarks offer protection across the entire United States, while state trademark exists provide protection only within the state where they are registered.
 Federal trademarks are generally more comprehensive, but state trademarks may be appropriate for businesses operating solely within a specific state.
 State trademarks are generally easier, quicker, and less expensive to obtain than federal trademarks.

 Benefits of Having a Trademark